Skip to content

 Each step in a policy can target one or more of the following:

-• Wait Duration: How long to wait after this step before proceeding to the next (e.g. 5 minutes, 15 minutes).
+• wait_seconds: How long to wait after this step before proceeding to the next.
+Defaults to 300 (5 minutes).

-• Repeat: Whether to repeat this step if the alert is still unacknowledged.
+• repeat_count: How many times to repeat this step if the alert is still unacknowledged.
+Defaults to 1.

-Enable the Loop option to restart the policy from the first step after all steps have been exhausted.
+Enable the loop option (boolean) to restart the policy from the first step after all steps have been exhausted.
 The policy will continue looping until the alert is acknowledged or resolved.

 A three-step escalation for a production service: